 Community Right to Buy

-Community Right to Buy allows communities throughout Scotland to apply to register an interest in land and the opportunity to buy that land when it comes up for sale.
+Community Right to Buy allows communities throughout Scotland to apply to register an interest in land and gives the opportunity to buy that land when it comes up for sale.
+This mainly applies to privately-owned land or buildings.

 What is "Community Right to Buy" (CRtB)?

-A CRtB is a pre-emptive right to buy land for communities throughout Scotland under Part 2 of the Land Reform (Scotland) Act 2003.
+A CRtB gives a pre-emptive right to communities throughout Scotland to buy land under Part 2 of the Land Reform (Scotland) Act 2003.
 It provides for those communities, who successfully register a community interest in land, to have the first option to buy when the registered land is offered for sale.

 Community bodies can register an interest in any land, such as churches, pubs, estates, empty shops, woodland, fields and more.
 Community bodies can also register an interest in rights such as salmon fishing rights and certain mineral rights.